eclipse-theia/theia/packages/remote/README.md

 The following explains the basic flow of any remote connection.
 It will be exemplified using the remote SSH feature:

 1. When the user runs the `SSH: Connect to Host...` command, we send the host info to the local backend.
 The corresponding `RemoteSSHConnectionProvider` is scoped to the current connection and can request additional information from the user, such as SSH key passphrases.
 2. Once the `RemoteSSHConnectionProvider` has every information it needs, it creates a SSH connection and registers this connection to the general `RemoteConnectionService`.
 Every `RemoteConnection` type implements an interface that is able to handle 3 kinds of messages to the remote system:
     1. Executing commands in the shell of the remote system
     2. Copying data to the remote
 3. Once the connection has been established, a setup process takes place on the remote system:
-    1. Idenfying the remote platform (i.e. Windows, MacOS or Linux).
+    1. Identifying the remote platform (i.e. Windows, MacOS or Linux).
 This information is needed for all the following steps.
     2. Setting up various directories for storing the application and its dependencies.
     3. Download and install the correct Node.js version for the remote platform.
     4. Packaging, copying, and unpackaging the local backend to the remote backend.